Who’s Got Your Backup? Are You Confident in Your Data Backup?

 If, for example, you opt for a hard drive backup solution, get a hard drive big enough to hold all your data plus multiple revisions.
 Keep it simple and do not substitute more complicated processes and additional labor to try to make an unweldy system work.

-How Often to Back Up
+How Often to Back Up Your Data

 The most simple setup is to backup everything, everyday, with very limited and standardized exclusions.
-If at all possible, avoid incremental backups that cannot roll-up changes on a regular basis.
+If at all possible, avoid incremental backups that do not roll-up changes on a regular basis.
 When incremental or differential backups are used, there is a corresponding increase in the number of backup files required for a restore.
 As a result, the chance of a successful restore decreases.
 Keep it Simple: Get a device big enough to hold all your data.

 Another “Keep It Simple Tip”